Local and global structure of connections on nonarchimedean curves: Berkovich discs

 In other words, $s_i(M, x)$ is the radius of the maximal open disc around $t_x$ on which there exist $n-i+1$ linearly independent horizontal sections of $M$.
 For $M \neq 0$, we refer to $s_1(M, x)$ also as the \emph{radius of convergence} of $M$ at $x$. \end{defn}

 \begin{lemma} Let $K'$ be an analytic field containing $K$, and suppose $y \in \DD_{\beta,K'}$ restricts to $x \in \DD_{\beta,K}$.
 Then

 \end{lemma} \begin{proof} By replacing $K$ with $\calH(x)$, we may reduce to the case $x = \zeta_{0,0}$.
 The claim then comes down to the fact that formation of the kernel of the bounded $K$-linear endomorphism of the Banach space $M \otimes_{R_{[0,\beta]}} R_{[0,\rho]}$ commutes with formation of the completed tensor product over $K$ with $K'$.
-See \cite[Lemma~2.2.10(b)]{kedlaya-liu}. \end{proof}
+This in turn reduces formally to the case where $K'$ is the completion of a countably generated field extension of $K$, in which case the claim is clear because $K'$ admits a Schauder basis over $K$ (see \cite[Proposition~2.7.2/3]{bgr} or \cite[Lemma~1.3.8]{kedlaya-book}). \end{proof}

 \begin{remark} The intuition behind Definition~\ref{D:radii of convergence} is that the elements of $M_{x,0}^{D=0}$ are the formal horizontal sections of $M$ centered at $x$.
 In the language of \cite{kedlaya-book} and preceding literature on $p$-adic differential equations, one would think of $x$ as the generic point of a certain subdisc of $\DD_{\beta,K}$.